-Why Romane Dicko is more than just 'female Teddy Riner'
+Why Romane Dicko is more than just the 'female Teddy Riner'

 'Baby' on the podium

-The budding judoka moved up the ranks swiftly, leaving a trail of beaten opponents in her wake.
+The young judoka moved up the ranks swiftly, leaving a trail of beaten opponents in her wake.

 The Cadets National Championships, Junior European Cup, Cadets European Championships ...
 Dicko won them all.